discordconsole-team/DiscordConsole/README.md

 ## Changes

 First big change:
-**You are now navigating in a UI.**
+**You will be navigating in a UI.**
-That said, the commands system still exists, and it is how it all functions behind the scenes.
+That said, the commands system will still exist, and it is how it all functions behind the scenes.
+You will also be able to disable the UI and get a normal commands dialog.

 Secondly,
-you can now pass multiple `-t` or `--token` (long option is also new) parameters at startup, to be able to
+you will be able to pass multiple `-t` or `--token` (long option is also new) parameters at startup, to be able to
 switch between tokens in one instance.
-However, this slows down startup time.
+However, this would slow down startup time.

-To reduce this problem, you can run it with `--novalidation`, to disable account validation on startup.
+To reduce this problem, you will be able to run it with `--novalidation`, to disable account validation on startup.
-Please keep in mind however, this will let other functions fail silently.
+Please keep in mind however, this will let invalid tokens fail silently.
+There will also be stuff like `--nowebsocket` and similar, to speedup startup time even more.

-User tokens are now the default, instead of bots.
+User tokens are will now be the default, instead of bots.
 You can still specify `user ` before though, it won't break.

 ### Requirements

 Unfortunately, this means the requirements changes.
-These are the same as [discord-rs](https://github.com/SpaceManiac/discord-rs)'s.
+They will be the same as [discord-rs](https://github.com/SpaceManiac/discord-rs)'s.